justin5927/justin5927.github.io/pages/bucket_lists.md

 11. Go to psychic
 12. Take a dance class
 13. Learn to juggle
-15. Bench 225lbs
+14. Bench 225lbs
-16. Vacation Solo
+15. Climb a mountain (Higher than mt marcy)
-17. Climb a mountain (Higher than mt marcy)
+16. Learn a new instrument
-18. Learn a new instrument
+17. Gamble in Vegas
-19. Gamble in Vegas
+18. Attend the Olympics
-20. Attend the Olympics
+19. Tough Mudder
-21. Tough Mudder
+20. Attend Defcon (Hacker Conference)
-22. Attend Defcon (Hacker Conference)
+21. Be a extra in a movie
-23. Be a extra in a movie
+22. Create a will
-24. Create a will
+23. Go to Michelin Star Resturant
-25. Go to Michelin Star Resturant
+24. Go to NBA Game
-26. Go to NBA Game
+25. Be a Audience Member in a Gameshow
-27. Be a Audience Member in a Gameshow
+26. Do a Sensory Deprivation Tank
-28. Do a Sensory Deprivation Tank
+27. Axe Throwing
-29. Axe Throwing
+38. Become a Notary Public

-30. Become a Notary Public
+# Stretch
 1. Visit all 7 Continents
 2. Start company
 3. Start a charity